Xueyi-Wang/group-webpage.github.io/content/_index.md

       text: |
         <br>

-        The **MedTech-RUG Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2020.
+        The **MedTech_RUG Research Group** is a group focusing on Control of Robotic Systems for Assistance and Rehabilitation from the University of Groningen.

   - block: collection
     content: